victronenergy/dbus-mqtt/README.md

 Connecting to the Victron MQTT server
 -------------------------------------

-It is possible to forward all MQTT traffic from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
+If the MQTT service is enabled, the CCGX will forward all notifications from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
-If the script is started with the --init-broker option, it will register itself to the server.
-You can connect to the MQTT server using you VRM username (email address) and password.
 All communication is encrypted using SSL.
-Therefore you need the ca-certificate - ccgx-ca.crt - in this repository.
+You can connect to the MQTT server using your VRM credentials and subscribe to the notifications send by your CCGX.
+It is also possible to send read and write requests to the CCGX.
+You can only receive notifications from systems in your own VRM site list, and to send write requests you need the 'Full Control' permission.
+The 'Monitor Only' permission allows subscription to notifications only.

 A convenient way to test this is using the mosquitto_sub tool, which is part of mosquitto (on debian linux you need to install the mosquitto-clients package).